-The Governing Body monitors the incidents of bullying that occur, and reviews the effectiveness of the school policy regularly.
-The governors require the Headteacher to keep accurate records of all incidents of bullying and to report to the governors on request about the effectiveness of school anti-bullying strategies.

-The Governing Body responds to any request from a parent to investigate incidents of bullying via the school's complaints procedure.
-In all cases, the Governing Body notifies the Senior Leadership Team and asks an appropriate member to conduct an investigation into the case and to report back to a representative of the Governing Body.

-A named governor supports the school in implementing the Anti-bullying Policy, through the action plan.
+- The Governing Body monitors the incidents of bullying that occur, and reviews the effectiveness of the school policy regularly.
+The governors require the Headteacher to keep accurate records of all incidents of bullying and to report to the governors on request about the effectiveness of school anti-bullying strategies. - The governing body responds to any request from a parent to investigate incidents of bullying via the school's complaints procedure.
+In all cases, the governing body notifies the Senior Leadership Team and asks an appropriate member to conduct an investigation into the case and to report back to a representative of the governing body. - A named governor supports the school in implementing the Anti-bullying Policy, through the action plan.
 They will provide feedback to the Governing Body following visits to school and through monitoring the schools' work.
 The Anti-bullying Policy will be reviewed annually by the Governing Body.

-The Role of Senior Leaders
+The role of Senior Leaders

-It is the responsibility of all staff to implement the school anti-bullying strategy.
+• It is the responsibility of all staff to implement the school anti-bullying strategy.
 Senior Leaders ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying.
-The Headteacher reports to the Governing Body about the effectiveness of the Anti-Bullying policy on request.
+The Headteacher reports to the governing body about the effectiveness of the anti-bullying policy on request.

-Staff ensure that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
+• Staff ensure that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
 Senior Leaders draw the attention of children to this fact at suitable moments.
 For example, if an incident occurs, they may decide to use assembly as a forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being sanctioned.

-Senior Leaders ensure that all staff receive sufficient training to be equipped to deal with all incidents of bullying.
+• Senior Leaders ensure that all staff receive sufficient training to be equipped to deal with all incidents of bullying.
 They set the school climate of mutual support and praise for success, so making bullying less likely.
 When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.

-Each term the Anti-Bullying Leader or Senior Leader for Behaviour will assess any incidents of bullying, checking that all bullying records on 'My Concern' are up to date and report to the Senior Leadership Team.
+Each term the Anti-bullying Leader will assess any incidents of bullying, checking that all bullying records are up to date and report to the Senior Leadership Team.
 This information is shared with the Governing Body.

-The Role of Staff Members
+The role of Staff Members

-Staff in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place.
-Staff keep records of all incidents that fulfil the definition and criteria for bullying online on 'My Concern' - all incidents of bullying that occur outside lesson time, either near the school or on the children's way home or to school are logged here.
+• Staff in our school take all forms of bullying seriously, and intervene to prevent incidents from taking place.
+Staff keep records of all incidents that fulfil the definition and criteria for bullying in the anti-bullying logbook which is located in the staff room - all incidents of bullying that occur outside lesson time, either near the school or on the children's way home or to school are logged here.

-If staff witness an act of bullying, they do all they can to support the child who is being bullied.
+• If staff witness an act of bullying, they do all they can to support the child who is being bullied.
 If a child is being bullied over a period of time, then, after consultation with Senior Leaders, the class teacher informs the child's parents.